Mobility scooters: Essential guide to staying safe

 Here’s what a good service should include:

-You’re looking at between £50 and £150, depending on what needs doing.
-It’s worth shopping around, but make sure you’re using a trusted provider.
+Expect to pay £50-£150, depending on what needs doing.
+It’s worth shopping around, but make sure to use a trusted provider.
 Regular servicing not only keeps you safe but helps extends the life of your scooter.

 What type of mobility scooter do I have?

-If you bought your scooter second-hand or just aren’t sure which type you’ve got, it’s worth checking – the rules are slightly different depending on the model.
+If you bought your scooter secondhand without any paperwork, or just aren’t sure which type you’ve got, it’s worth checking as the rules vary by category.

 Class 2 mobility scooters: